Barmer district: Languages

-At the time of the 2011 census, 61.14% of the population spoke Marwari, 32.93% Rajasthani, 2.83% Sindhi and 1.60% Hindi as their first language.
+At the time of the 2011 census, 61.14% of the population spoke Marwari, 32.93% Rajasthani, 3.99% Sindhi and 1.60% Hindi as their first language.
 People in the west of the district along the border with Pakistan speak Dhatki, a mix of Marwari and Sindhi.

 People and culture

 Barmer district is part of the Great Indian Desert or Thar Desert.
 Like all other districts in the desert region, Barmer is known for its folk music and dance.
 The Bhopas (priest singers) are found in Barmer, who compose music in honour of the deities of the region and its war heroes.
 The other folk musicians come from a community called the Muslim Dholis (drummers) for most of whom this is the only means of livelihood.
 Langas and Manganiars are the some of these communities.
 People speak mostly Rajasthani, while Hindi is the official language here.
 Scheduled Castes and Scheduled Tribes make up 16.8% and 6.8% of the population respectively.

 Barmer is known for its carved wooden furniture and hand block printing industry.

-Mallinath cattle fair - It takes place every year during month of April.
-The fair takes place in Tilwara, an area also known for archaeological discoveries, and goes on for two weeks.
-This fair is one of the biggest cattle fair of India.